5 brand-new tips: How to become an expert in full denture prosthetics!

 See here how to design an individual impression tray and how to equip this with a pin registration.

 5. The best prerequisites for achieving a denture which suits the patient esthetically

 A horror vision par excellence: The denture is finished; the patient is not satisfied.
-He is not happy with the set-up.
+HE or She is not happy with the set-up.
 It’s an annoying situation, which costs even more time and money.
-Which dental technician has this not happened to?
+Which dental professional has this not happened to?

 Engage the patient from the very beginning

 One factor is extremely important in helping to avoid this situation: Ensure to engage the patient from the very beginning.
 Clarify the question as early as possible: What does the patient definitely not want?
 If he has a clear picture in mind and is able to convey this to your dentist and to you, the patient will know exactly what to expect in the end.
-Determine the patient's expectations using sample dentures or images.
+Determine the patient's expectations using sample dentures, images or the living mould guide.
 Then you will have clear instructions and can subsequently produce the dental restoration.
 The three most important advantages: